harbaum/MiSTeryNano/README.md

     * Joystick via USB or dedicated IO pins of Tang Nano 20k
   * Floppy disk images
     * Read and write support for drive A: and drive B:
-    * Images stored on regular FAT/exFAT formatted SD card
+    * Images stored in .ST format on regular FAT/exFAT formatted SD card
+  * ACSI harddisks
+    * Read and write support for ACSI 0 and 1
+    * Tested with AHDI, PP's driver and HDDriver 12.03
+    * Images stored in .HD format
+  * MIDI
+    * Physical MIDI-IN and OUT

 ## Videos